Event and incident report software (tutorial)

 Format for Print

-Select this option if you want to create a PDF copy of an incident.
-The PDF will include updated history along with all the other information included in the incident (except video).
+Select this option if you want a PDF copy of an incident.
+It will include any history updates along with the incident report content.

 This feature allows you to build four different graph types: